island-is/island.is/libs/judicial-system/formatters/README.md

 ## Overview

-`judicial-system-formatters` is a library designed to assist with formatting tasks within a judicial system.
-It was generated using [Nx](https://nx.dev), a powerful and extensible build framework.
+The `judicial-system-formatters` library is designed to facilitate various formatting tasks within a judicial system.
+This library is developed using [Nx](https://nx.dev), a robust and extensible build framework.

 ## Installation

-To set up the project and install its dependencies, run:
+To set up the project and install its necessary dependencies, execute the following command:

 ```bash
 yarn install